cout-hello/eCDFP/disk-destruction-and-repair/README.md

 ### GPT.rar Archive
 ___
 The repository also includes a compressed file named GPT.rar, which contains the damaged files used in the instructional videos and repair guides.
 This archive allows users to access the necessary files and follow along with the provided instructions.

+### MBR.zip Archive
+Additionally, this repository includes a compressed file named MBR.zip, which contains the damaged files used in the instructional videos and repair guides for the MBR-related scenarios.

 Feel free to explore the contents of this repository and utilize the resources available to improve your hard disk repair skills.